holstonia-investigations/holstonia-investigations/contact.md

 ---

-## Scope of contact
+## Scope of Contact

-Please note that HBI is unable to:
+Please note that **Holstonia Bigfoot Investigations (HBI)** is unable to:

 - Investigate individual sightings or claims
 - Evaluate private evidence outside the published framework
 - Respond to anonymous or abusive correspondence

-All communications should relate directly to the research scope and materials presented on this site.
+Reports of potential encounters should instead be submitted directly to the **Bigfoot Field Researchers Organization (BFRO)** through its public reporting system.

+The author serves separately as a BFRO investigator and reviews and accepts reports submitted through that system for possible follow-up, subject to BFRO policies and procedures.